 South Africa has a great constitution and legal system that should to work toward holding our political authorities accountable to the people in areas of policy, law and conduct.
 We have noticed a growing public restlessness on many unjust issues, which we believe should be channeled into constructive, active and participative citizenry.

-Against this backdrop, we believe that Government and members of the public service who are serious about reducing corruption and maladministration, will or should embrace organisations such as OUTA, as we are on the same side of Team South Africa.
+Against this backdrop, we believe that Government and supporters of the public service who are serious about reducing corruption and maladministration, will or should embrace organisations such as OUTA, as we are on the same side of Team South Africa.
 Those who feel otherwise and who blatantly self enrich or are responsible for the waste of our nations taxes, may just feel the heat of the new OUTA in time to come.